 But there was my Dad, staring resolutely into the camera, as if to say: “Somehow, some way, whatever it takes, we are going to get through this experience as a family.”

-In the aftermath of Mum’s death, many of Dad’s well-intentioned family and friends offered to take my sister and brothers into their families, worried that Dad wouldn’t be able to raise four young kids by himself while also working full-time at a pulp and paper mill.
+In the aftermath of Mum’s death, many of Dad’s well-intentioned family and friends offered to take us into their families, worried that Dad wouldn’t be able to raise four young kids by himself while also working full-time at a pulp and paper mill.
 But my father possessed a strong sense of right and wrong.
 Parenting his kids was his job, he said; he was not going to split us up.
 His perseverance would be the glue that held us together.

-As a 46-year-old suddenly without his life partner, with no road map to lead the way, Dad had to figure out on his own the patchwork process of keeping us under his roof.
+As a 46-year-old suddenly without his life partner, with no road map to lead the way, Dad had to figure out the patchwork process of keeping us under his roof on his own.
 In the early years, he hired housekeepers to help us muddle through.
 He showed us how to make chicken soup, his famous fish chowder, and homemade preserves, and he passed on his knowledge on how to fix just about everything.
 And he’d somehow have the time to make home-cooked meals for us every day at the pulp mill and bring them home, so we could gather at noon as a family at the kitchen table.

 Like so many young New Brunswickers, we kids went “down the road” to build careers and start families across Canada after college and university.
 Dad eventually found Margaret, who became Michael’s Mum, once we older siblings left Bathurst.
 Life went on—but it was Dad who worked so hard to create this “normalcy” in our lives.